druglogics/ags-paper/docs/index.md

 java -cp target/abmlog-1.5.0-jar-with-dependencies.jar eu.druglogics.abmlog.RandomBooleanModelGenerator --file=test/cascade_2_0.sif --num=3000
 ```

-Next, prune the resulting models to only the ones that have 1 stable state ($1292$) using a simple bash script, while renaming the modelnames inside the files so that they have the string `_run_` (mimicking thus the files generated by gitsbe - otherwise drabme fails!) - use the script `process_models.sh` inside the generated `models` directory from `abmlog`.
+Next, prune the resulting models to only the ones that have 1 stable state ($1292$) using the simple bash script `process_models.sh` inside the generated `models` directory from `abmlog`.

 ```
 cd pathTo/druglogics-synergy/ags_cascade_2.0